 This is a powerfully refreshing blend when combatting respiratory issues.

 *We offer a very similar blend called Breeze that more effectively targets seasonal allergies, bacterial issues, and fungus.
-While the two are much alike in action, our Inhale Blend would be better suited for viral issues, bronchitis, asthma, and pneumonia.
+While the two are much alike in action, our Inhale Blend is more specifically formulated to take action against viral issues, bronchitis, asthma, and pneumonia.
 But honestly, you really can't go wrong with either one of these fantastic blends.

 Details & Ingredients